vivaansinghvi07/ai-text-detection/docs/README.md

 Due to the massive memory usage of TextBlob, I decided to find another way to do the project.
 Files used here will be visible in the `v2-sklearn` folder.

 ### Creation
-I used the first 50000 lines of the wiki dataset to train this model, again using the `wiki_intro` as the human data and the `generated_intro` as the AI intro.
+I used the first 100000 lines of the wiki dataset to train and test this model, again using the `wiki_intro` as the human data and the `generated_intro` as the AI intro.
+One-fifth of the model was used to test the dataset.
 This is visible in `create.py`.
-The bounds for hte creation data can be changed within the function.
+The bounds for the creation data can be changed within the function.

 ### Accuracy
-I ran an accuracy test in the same place as the creation, using lines 50000 to 55000.
+I ran an accuracy test using the test data.
 The results are here:
 ```
-The accuracy of the model is 0.76015.
+The accuracy of the model is 0.76085.
 ```
 The bounds of the testing data, as the creation data, can be changed within the program.